RyanHaniff/F1_API/README.md

 The Formula 1 API is a Java-based application that retrieves and presents data from the Ergast Developer API (http://ergast.com/mrd/).
 It provides various endpoints to access information about Formula 1 seasons, tracks, qualifying results, and race results.

+## Features
+- Retrieve a list of all Formula 1 seasons.
+- Get the current list of tracks for the ongoing season.
+- Fetch the track list for past seasons.
+- Access the current qualifying results.
+- Obtain the current race results.****

 ## Getting Started

 These instructions will give you a copy of the project up and running on